implse/Data_Structure_Python/README.md

 - if heap properties are violated it takes O(log n) to heapify.
 - inserting an item to the heap is just adding the data to the array with incremented index.

+### Add value to the heap :
+  - Insert at next available space.
+  - Trickle up or fixUp.

+### Remove value from a heap:
+  - Remove the root.
+  - Replace with the last element.
+  - Trickle down or fixDown.

 ## Heapify